 - Blue: blue is a lucky color in Japan, and subsequently the color of choice for job interview outfits.
 Many corporate workers wear blue.
 It is a symbol of fidelity, and could show your dedication to your work.

 - Green: because so many things in nature are green, in Japan it is a color that represents life, youth, energy, and respect for the earth.
 Green tea is also a popular drink in Japan, known for its health benefits.

 - Purple: purple is a regal color in Japan and elsewhere.
 As it used to be an incredibly difficult and expensive color to produce- it was reserved for the ruling class.
 During the Edo period, lower-class people were not supposed to wear any vivid colors at all.
 They wore brown robes to show their status (or lack thereof,) but many people would rebel with a colorful lining.
 Treat yourself like royalty and mix a little aubergine or lavender into your Japanese tattoo design.

 - Pink: pink represents femininity, the delicate nature of life, spring, and good health.
-This is also a popular color of lingerie in Japan, so it might add a little feminine sex appeal to your tattoo.
+This is also a popular color of lingerie in Japan, so it might add a little feminine charisma to your tattoo.

 - Yellow: yellow can signify joy, optimism, and prosperity but be careful!
 In some areas of Japan it is thought of as the color of deceit!
 To have a “yellow voice” is to have a shrill way of speaking in Japan.
 A complicated color, but it does look pretty in tattoo art.

 There may be colors with multiple meanings in Japan, and certain colors mean different things when worn in different situations.